2020: The Year of The China / EM Comeback

 Mergers and general market concentration have been on the rise in the healthcare sector.
 A combination of factors led to this increase, the first of which is systematic: as many industries in China mature, mergers have become more commonplace.
 Also, healthcare policy is currently focused on lowering drug prices, which should benefit larger companies with economies of scale while negatively impacting smaller, more innovative players.12

 We expect to see an increase in competition in the technology sector in 2020.
-The opening of the STAR market, a Nasdaq-style, tech-focused stock exchange, means that startups can now use equity markets for funding with far fewer regulatory hurdles to jump through.
+The opening of the STAR market, a Nasdaq-style, tech-focused stock exchange, means that startups can now use public equity markets for funding with far fewer regulatory hurdles to jump through.
 Additionally, Alibaba’s Hong Kong IPO in November should instill a fresh appetite for IPOs in Hong Kong.

 We also expect cyclicals to stage a comeback in 2020.
 This is mostly due to the easing of trade tensions and a decline in the probability of further US tariffs.
 Most cyclicals in China are export-oriented companies such as chipmakers, whose revenues have been affected by the trade war.